Covid-19 puts at least 1.5 million South African jobs at risk – Miyelani Mkhabela, IOL.

 The coronavirus may bankrupt more people than it kills.
 According to Trent Hamm, one of the biggest challenges in personal finance is figuring out ways to spend less money — and one of the best ways to accomplish that is to cut down on your monthly expenses.

-Here he gave are some ideas on how to do that:
+Here he gave some ideas on how to do that:

 2. Sell a vehicle that you own that is rarely used.

 3. Carpool to work.
-If you have an opportunity to share a ride to and from work with someone else, you can significantly reduce wear and tear on your car and save on petrol.
+Sharing a ride to and from work with someone else can significantly reduce wear and tear on your car and save on petrol.

-4. Keep the tires on your car properly inflated.
-Once a month, stop by a local filling station that offers free air and check the air pressure in your car tires.
-Every two PSI of air you’re able to add to your tires can improve your petrol /km by 1%.
+4. Keep the tyres on your car properly inflated.
+Once a month, stop by a local filling station that offers free air and check the air pressure in your car tyres.
+Every two PSI of air you add to your tyres can improve your petrol /km by 1%.

 1. Consolidate your student loans.